kosarev/zx/test/screen_timing/SCREEN_TIMING.md

 The first two pixels of the screen area are displayed at CPU tick 64 * 224 + 4 = 14340.

-The 64 is the number of scanlines before the screen area beings (the top border) and 224 is the number of CPU ticks per scanline.
+The 64 is the number of scanlines before the screen area begins (the top border) and 224 is the number of CPU ticks per scanline.

 All ticks are since ~INT becomes active, so the first tick since active